 Source: Kalegin Michail

 Go from one place to another in eco-friendly transport like bikes, boats or just take a refreshing walk!
-Try to enjoy visiting small markets or shops, take public buses and become a 100% ecological traveler.
-The bigger impact you have in local economy, the more you’ll learn about how they live.
-Just be one of them!
+Try to enjoy visiting small markets or shops, take public buses and become a 100% ecological and responsible traveler.
+Not very complicated… just immerse yourself and follow the local flow 🙂

 Source: Viktor Kern